euclidespaim/node-api/README.md

 # Node API

-Database control API of a library.
-It has the main HTTP verbs applied using good programming practices.
+Database control API of a library using Express and MongoDB.
+It has the main HTTP verbs applied and uses good programming practices.

 ## API Reference